Bones of the Spine

 By Cameron Delicato, PTA

+The quick answer is bones of the back include 33 bones of the spine.
 The spine is made up of 33 bones called vertebrae.
 The vertebral column is split into 5 different sections: cervical, thoracic, lumbar, sacrum, and coccyx.
+Watch this VIDEO about the anatomy of the spine.
 The column itself provides four key functions for the body:

 - Protection: Surrounds and protects the spinal cord within the spinal canal.